October 2, 2017: half-day symposium marking 100 years of Canadian Tax Law

 About H. Heward Stikeman

-Indeed, Stikeman drafted Canada's wartime tax legislation, co-founded the law firm of Stikeman Elliott and authored a series of books and annotations that are still used today.
+Among his many accomplishments, Stikeman drafted Canada's wartime tax legislation, co-founded the law firm of Stikeman Elliott and authored a series of books and annotations that are still used today.